 Use: Labeled Indications

-Maintenance of remission of ulcerative colitis in patients intolerant to sulfasalazine
+Ulcerative colitis, remission maintenance: Maintenance of remission of ulcerative colitis in adults intolerant to sulfasalazine.

-Hypersensitivity to olsalazine, salicylates, or any component of the formulation
+Hypersensitivity to olsalazine, aminosalicylates, salicylates, or metabolites or any component of the formulation

-Ulcerative colitis: Oral: 1 g/day in 2 divided doses
+Ulcerative colitis, remission maintenance: Oral: 1 g/day in 2 divided doses.

 Refer to adult dosing.